Aspartame – Does it Affect PD?

 Individuals in both groups received 30 mg aspartame per kilogram body weight per day, about the equivalent of ten 12-ounce cans of diet soda daily.
-With today’s super-sizing of portions, and the great number of products that contain the chemical, it’s not difficult for an individual to ingest this amount on a daily basis.
+With today’s super-sizing of portions, and the great number of products that contain the chemical, it’s not difficult for an individual to consume this amount in a day.

-Due to the frequency of depression among people with PD, this factor alone should give us pause.
-These two factors combined could raise the likelihood of depression in those with PD.
+Researchers estimate that up to 25% of people with PD experience depression, which should give us pause.
+It may be that aspartame can further raise the likelihood of depression in those with PD.

 Aspartame and diabetes